Daniel-Mietchen/learning2code/Rivanna/overview.md

 # Dashboard

 Once logged in, a dashboard is available at http://rivanna-portal.hpc.virginia.edu/ from where different services like Terminal or JupyterLab are accessible, as described at https://arcs.virginia.edu/ood .
+There is also https://rivanna-desktop.hpc.virginia.edu .